ysyk2021/the-productive-sales-manager-how-to-lead-your-team-to-success/src/chapter-9-1.md

-Chapter 6: Advanced Techniques and Strategies for Improving Sales Management Effectiveness
+Advanced Techniques and Strategies for Improving Sales Management Effectiveness
 ==========================================================================================

 In this chapter, we will explore advanced techniques and strategies that sales managers can employ to enhance their effectiveness in leading their teams towards success.
 These methods delve deeper into the intricacies of sales management, focusing on optimizing team performance, fostering a positive sales culture, and leveraging technology to streamline processes.

-1. Developing a High-Performing Sales Team
+1\.
+Developing a High-Performing Sales Team
 ------------------------------------------

 Building a high-performing sales team requires a strategic approach.
 This section discusses key tactics to cultivate and nurture a strong sales force: